Cobliteam/cassandra-migrate/README.rst

                         migrations are run against.
 This option must be used in conjuction with the -k option.
 This option is ignored unless the -s option is provided.
+  -v PROTOCOL_VERSION, --protocol-version PROTOCOL_VERSION
+                        Protocol version used to connect to Cassandra.
   -y, --assume-yes      Automatically answer "yes" for all questions

 migrate